Tyler Texas Hotel News

 Hotel growth continues in Tyler at an aggressive pace to meet the increasing lodging needs of visitors to the area.

 Homewood Suites near SE Loop 323 and Troup Highway, at 3104 Golden Road, offering 113 suites, opened in October of 2016.
 It was constructed by Hemlata, LLC for $6.5 million.
 The four-story hotel features 80,529 square feet, and was built by Lodgic Development of Webster.

 The City of Tyler issued a building permit on October 21, 2016 for a new Fairfield Inn & Suites, located at 309 West Heritage Drive.
+Construction continues in Hovember of 2017.
 The cost of the new hotel is listed at $6,218,849.
 Fairfield is part of the Marriott chain of lodging properties.

 Fairfield Inn & Suites on West Heritage, Tyler, Texas, under construction (Staff photo - March 2017)